 The main piece of legislation relating to this is the Equality Act 2010.
-This protects all individuals from sexual discrimination at work, regardless of their gender.
+This protects all individuals from sexual discrimination at work, regardless of their sex.

 The Equality Act defines sex as either male or female.

-Direct sex discrimination is where someone , or would be treated less favourably, than someone of the opposite sex, in comparable circumstances, due to their gender.
+Direct sex discrimination is where you are, or would be, treated less favourably than someone of the opposite sex in comparable circumstances due to your sex.

-Indirect sex discrimination is where a provision, criterion or practice applied to both sexes puts or would put one sex, including the person concerned, at a disadvantage.
+Indirect sex discrimination is where a provision, criterion or practice applied to both sexes puts or would put one sex, including yourself, at a disadvantage.
 And which cannot be objectively justified by being demonstrated to be a proportional means of achieving a legitimate aim.

-Victimisation is where a person is treated detrimentally because they have made, or intend to make, an allegation or complaint of sex/gender discrimination at work.
-Also where they give or intend to give evidence in relation to a complaint.
+Victimisation is where you are treated detrimentally because you have made, or intend to make, an allegation or complaint of sex discrimination at work.
+Also where you give or intend to give evidence in relation to a complaint.

-Harassment is where unwanted conduct, has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
+Harassment is where unwanted conduct, has the purpose or effect of violating your dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
 Unwanted conduct of a sexual nature which has the same purpose or effect is also specifically prohibited.
-This covers individuals treated less favourably because they rejected or submitted to unwanted sexual conduct.
+This covers individuals treated less favourably because you rejected or submitted to unwanted sexual conduct.
 For more information, please see our page on Sexual Harassment.

 The Equality Act (2010) states that it is against the law to discriminate against someone based on their sexual orientation, or their perceived sexual orientation.